boggydigital/coost/README.md

 COOKIE1=cookie-value1; COOKIE2=cookie-value2
 ```

-2) When encountering `cookie-header` value, pesco would split the contents into individual key-value
+2) When encountering `cookie-header` value, coost would split the contents into individual key-value
    pairs and remove original `cookie-header` entry;
 3) Split `cookie-header` values are stored as separate values after `Store` is invoked, so
    effectively `cookie-header` is only imported, never preserved.
 If you see it after